 As I entered my teenage and young adult years, I encountered youth and campus ministry that felt deeply nourishing to me.
 A parish youth minister encouraged me to meditate on scripture, and I found that much more satisfying than the rote recitation of Hail Marys in the rosary.
 That felt in many ways like my first real encounter with God.
 It made me hungry for spiritual knowledge and probably, more immediately than anything else, pushed me to study theology.
 It took me a long time to understand that years of Mass and rosaries had paved the way for the richness of that experience.
 Over time, I came to realize that Christ present in the Eucharist and present in the least of these laid the groundwork for Christ present in my life of “private” prayer and meditation.
 (And, lest I seem too dismissive of the rosary: years later I rediscovered something my parents had told me my whole life: the point of the rosary is not so much to recite the prayers as to meditate on the mysteries.
 The beads and the prayers they represent are just a piece of the rosary; the real work is attending to the mysteries; the real fruit comes from the interior, invisible work.)

 My father made sure that we went to Mass and confession and prayed together as a family, including at least three rosaries per week.
-But my mom was taught us how to love.
+But my mom was the one who taught us how to love.
 She made sure people who were lonely or excluded were welcome in our home.
 We gave rides to people who needed rides to church.
 She worked in a shelter for women and children, most of whom were victims of domestic violence.
 She was a constant advocate for those with mental illness, an issue that has long affected our family directly.
+She was tirelessly pro-life.
 She embodied for me the preferential option for the poor long before I ever learned the term.